 Free Wi-fi for all conference participants will be available throughout the conference venues.

-At Metropolitan Manchester University (MMU), no login details are required to get online (select _BTWi-fi_ManMet from the list of networks and click 'Get online' on your browser).
+At Manchester Metropolitan University (buildings: BS and GM), no login details are required to get online (select _BTWi-fi_ManMet from the list of networks and click 'Get online' on your browser).

 At the Bridgewater Hall, a free guest wi-fi will also be available.